220124-JavaReactAzure/code_sharks/standup_notes.md

 Josh Evans - Starting DAO, creating User model

-lslDarrell Hamilton - Implementing setting  up the bank assignment
+Darrell Hamilton - Implementing setting  up the bank assignment

+# Standup Notes 2/4/22
+## Progress update

+Philip Wentworth - features complete.
+Next steps are Testing with JUnit and Mokito, final step documentation.

+Hannah Hospital - created structure for packages, created models, updated DAO, and cusoms collections

+Austin Ristau - Should be finished with menus and working on services next

+Michael Bronzo - working on connectiong to postgress sql servers

+Josh Evans - Working on Services and DAO

+Darrell Hamilton - Working on the on the service DAO